Saltsburg, Pennsylvania: History

-The primary means of transportation in the area were on foot, carriage, train, or boat.
+The primary means of transportation in the area were on foot, by carriage, by train, or by boat.
 The canal and railroad were major trade conduits for the town and the region.
-As the town grew it became a site for the passage of the mainline canal from Harrisburg to Pittsburgh.
-Coal and salt were transported along the canal and boat-building became one of the chief industries of the town.
+As the town grew, it became a site for the passage of the mainline canal from Harrisburg to Pittsburgh.
+Coal and salt were transported along the canal, and boat-building became one of the chief industries of the town.
 In 1835 and 1836, Robert Young, Butler Meyers, and Jacob Newhouse opened the first canal-boat construction business in the town.
-In 1855 the railroad bridge was built, with Major S.S.
+In 1855, the railroad bridge was built, with Major S.S.
 Jameson as the contractor and with the help of the principal mason John Marth.
-By 1864 the railroad brought an end to the canal era.
-The growth of the town was minimal until coalmines became prevalent in the 1870s.
+By 1864, the railroad brought an end to the canal era.
+The town's growth was minimal until coalmines became prevalent in the 1870s.

 Dr. John McFarland, a graduate of Jefferson Medical College, was the town's first physician; he came to Saltsburg in 1836.
 McFarland was also the director of the Indiana County Medical Society and an instructor at the Saltsburg Academy.
 He served in the state House of Representatives from 1845 to 1846 and became one of the first directors of the Northern Pennsylvania Railroad.
 The first school was a log house located closer to the trestlework or railroad bridge.
 John Whittlesey was the first teacher, and John Bucklin was the second.
 The Saltsburg Academy was established in 1852.